leonardgeissler/fainder-demo/docs/optimization_design.md

 2. **Conjunction nodes**: Each child gets
    - Same write group as parent
    - Same read group as parent
-3. **Negation nodes**:
+3. **Negation nodes**: Each child gets
-   - Create new write group
+   - A new write group
-   - Pass as both write and read group to children
+   - Same read group as parent plus its own write group

 #### Performance Impact